Kuntal-sys/Mapping_Earthquakes/README.md

 --------------------------------------------------

-**Map Description:**
+**Description:**

+1. On the upper right side of map, a layer control would allow users change from different map styles(Street Mode, Satellite-Street Mode, Light Mode), and allow users to control which overlays (Earthquake cirle markers, Tectonic plates)they see on map.

-1. Each earthquake will be visually represented by a circle and color, where a higher magnitude will have a larger diameter and will be darker in color.
+2. Each earthquake will be visually represented by a circle and color, where a higher magnitude will have a larger diameter and will be darker in color.
 There are more color information in legend, which is in the right bottom of page.

-2. Each earthquake and each lineString of tectonic plates boundary will have a popup marker that, when clicked, will show the information.
+3. Each earthquake and each lineString of tectonic plates boundary will have a popup marker that, when clicked, will show the information.

-3. On the upper right side of map, a layer control would allow users change from different map styles(Street Mode, Satellite-Street Mode, Light Mode), and allow users to control which overlays (Earthquake cirle markers, Tectonic plates)they see on map.